dominservice/conversations/README.md

 - 🌍 **Multilingual Support** - Easily translate all messages to any language
 - 📱 **Mobile-Friendly** - Works seamlessly with mobile applications
 - 🔒 **Secure** - Built with security best practices including virus scanning for attachments
+- 📝 **TypeScript Support** - Type definitions for Vue and React components

 ## Compatibility